-The Outback Mobile Resource Unit Inc (or Mobile Toy Library) is a children's service providing both licensed child care and play group sessions to children and families in the remote and isolated regions of Far Western New South Wales.
+The Outback Mobile Resource Unit Inc (or Mobile Toy Library) is a children's service providing play group sessions to children and families in the remote and isolated regions of Far Western New South Wales.
 We travel to various towns, communities and properties in the area, offering activities aimed at enhancing children's learning and social skills and providing support and resources to parents.

 The program endeavours to cover all aspects of a child's development, including gross and fine motor skills, cognitive ability, language and self-help and caters to children of all ages (0-12).
 The service provides activities that can teach these skills in a fun and interesting way; play-dough, craft, painting, sports, dress-ups, dolls, puzzles, games and many others.